 I also received 8 mails expressing total dissatisfaction, to put it mildly, AND a few people on the other hand – following my invitation to write stories with some ‘licentia’ – sent me a few original porn stories (2 of them very well written) I will not publish because my blog is not a porn site.

 Man of Roma is puzzled.
 His public is mainly from the English-speaking countries.
 Given the culture (society) MoR is in, he’s therefore willing to raise his voice a bit and say:

 “What’s the matter with you people out there?
 Why the hell sex is so scary?”

-Frankly, this to MoR is strange.
+Frankly, this to Man of Roma is strange.

 [Your opinion about] “the different ways that Roman sexuality is viewed by Americans and Europeans”.
 For some Americans especially – she argued – “the ancient Romans and modern Italians become the same people.
 When telling a friend of a friend about all the ‘sexual’ souvenirs that could be bought — replicas of herms and phalli, calendars and postcards featuring Pompeii’s erotic art — the woman’s reaction was something along the lines of ‘What kind of people would sell those sorts of things,’ to which I was quite taken aback.
 But she clearly viewed the ancient Romans as sexually deviant, and thus by association modern Italians.”

 I replied to these and other questions with 2 (3?)
 LONG letters that will provide materials for the new Sex and the city (of Rome) season.
 I didn’t though focus on erotic art only (of which I know so little).
-Being a dilettante polymath, I am afraid I totally confused (better, disappointed) her.
+Being a dilettante polymath, I am afraid I have totally confused (plus disappointed) her.